Gyudon is a Japanese beef bowl featuring tender slices of savory beef and juicy sweet onions, served over a bowl of rice.

-Which Cut of Beef Can I Use for Japanese Gyudon Beef Bowl?
+Which Cuts of Beef Can I Use for Japanese Gyudon Beef Bowl?

-The cut of beef you select will determine your cook time.
-Something like chuck can withstand a short braise and absorb the lovely sweet and savory broth.
+The cut of beef you select will determine your Gyudon cook time.
+Something like short plate can withstand a short braise and absorb the lovely sweet and savory broth.
 While sliced ribeye will do best with a quick cook time rather than a braise so that the meat doesn't fall apart.

-Which Type of Onion Should I Use for Yoshinoya Beef Donburi?
+Which Type of Onion Should I Use for Yoshinoya Style Beef Donburi?

 How to Make Gyudon Beef Bowl

-In a skillet or pot, combine the ingredients for the sauce and bring it to a boil.
-I always recommend taking the time to make your own dashi stock.
+I always recommend taking the time to make your own dashi stock, especially for this Gyudon recipe.
 It does require extra preparation but it really elevates your dish.
 If you're short on time, Hon Dashi is a good alternative.

-Once the sauce comes to a boil, add the sliced chuck and let it return to a boil.
-Reduce the heat to medium-low.
-Cover and simmer for about 10 minutes until the meat is almost tender.
-Periodically, skim off the impurities with a fine mesh strainer.
+3) Once the sauce comes to a boil, add the sliced beef and let it return to a boil.

-Add the onions and continue to simmer covered for another 5 minutes or so until the onions are tender.
+6) Cover and simmer for another 5 minutes, or until the beef is almost tender.
 You'll have to adjust your cook time depending on the type of beef you use.
-If you're using a tender cut that cooks fast, such as ribeye, add the onions and beef at the same time.

 Ingredients